 The church of the Nativity of the Blessed Virgin Mary in Choszczno was built by the Knights Hospitaller in the first half of the 14th century on the site of an earlier, granite church from the 13th century.
+This is confirmed by the document of margrave Waldemar from 1309, in which he gave the Knights Hospitaller the right of patronage.
 The construction completion date remains unknown, however the document from 1350 refers to the foundation for the church of the new altar.
-Therefore, it should be assumed that the construction of the chancel and the nave was completed at this time.
+Therefore, it should be assumed that the construction of the chancel and the nave was completed at this time or significantly advanced.
 At the same time, the now-defunct sacristy was built, adjacent to the northern wall of the choir.
 The church tower was built on plinths of the first church.
 Its construction was completed around 1400.
 The church has been destroyed many times by fires and military operations, including the last time during the Second World War.
 From 1956 reconstruction works began, which restored the original gothic appearance to the temple.

 The church was built of brick in the monk bond, using granite quares in the pedestal part, probably from the demolition of the older temple.
 It consists of a three-nave, four-span hall structure, (what is characteristic founded on a plan similar to a square) a four-span lower and extended chancel, ended on the east by a polygon and a four-sided western tower with five storeys.
 From the south to the chancel the sacristy was added.
 The church is covered with gable roofs and hip roof above the tower.
 In the body of the church all its elements are clearly visible, composed on the basis of gradation: from the low chancel, through a slightly higher naves to the tower towering above all.